luisgalan/statusbar/README.md

 # statusbar

-simple lightweight and hackable statusbar for use with dwm
+lightweight and programmable statusbar for use with dwm

-currently requires xsetroot to work

-updates to the individual components of the statusbar are scheduled in a heap such that we only update them when we need to
+the statusbar is configured through the `make_statusbar!` macro in `src/config.rs`. tasks are scheduled in a heap and are only updated when they are due.